-The total OTBID annual budget for the initial year of its five three year operation is anticipated to be approximately \$3,400,000 \$1,623,611.
-This budget is expected to fluctuate as room sales do, but is not expected to significantly change over the OTBID's term.
+The total OTBID 2018 annual budget for the initial year of its seven (7)-year operation is anticipated to be approximately \$1,542,000.
+This budget is expected to fluctuate as room sales do, but is not expected to significantly change over the life of the OTBID 2018.

-Assessment:
+Cost:

-The annual assessment rate is two dollars and fifty cents (\$2.50) one dollar and fifty cents (\$1.50) per occupancy (as defined herein) per night.
-"Occupancy" means the compensated use of, or the unexercised right to use, a room in an assessed lodging business.
-Assessments will not be collected on the portion of stays that exceed thirty (30) consecutive days, nor on stays by any officer or employee of a foreign or domestic government on official business, provided billing is made directly to and payment is received from the government agency qualifying for this exemption.
-Assessments pursuant to the OTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to June August 1, 2015.
+The assessment rate shall be \$1.50 per paid occupancy per night.
+"Occupancy" means the compensated use of, or the unexercised right to use a room in an assessed lodging business.
+Based on the benefit received, the assessment shall not be collected on: the portion of stays that exceed thirty (30) consecutive days; stays by any officer or employee of a foreign or domestic government on official business, provided billing is made directly to and payment is received from the government agency qualifying for this exemption; and stays pursuant to contracts executed prior to August 1, 2015.